This post contains affiliate links, and we will be compensated if you buy after clicking on our links

 I have to say that this device is fast becoming one of my favourite massage tools due to how aggressive it is.

-The R8 Plus is designed to be used on the legs from the thigh all the way down to the calves.
-And it’s the calves and Quads that I find this tool to be most effective.
+The R8 Plus is designed to be used on the legs from the thigh down to the calves.
+And it’s the calves and Quads that I find this tool most effective.

 YouTube video

-In the past, I’ve used muscle roller sticks and foam rollers on my calves but never got the deep penetration that I’ve needed.
+In the past, I’ve used muscle roller sticks and foam rollers on my calves but never got the deep penetration that I needed.

 However, the R8 Plus makes massaging your calves much more effortless as all the pressure is generated from the spring mechanism.